 Our Christian formation is a lifelong journey of discovery, renewal, and inspiration.

 Please join us after the 9:00a.m.
-Mass in the Rectory for study and discussion, starting September 19, 2021.
-We will be using the United States Catechism for Adults (published by the USCCB), available here as a hard copy (for purchase) and online (for free).
+Mass in the Rectory for study and discussion.
+We are using the United States Catechism for Adults (published by the USCCB), available here as a hard copy (for purchase) and online (for free).

 MEN'S BIBLE STUDY